RQ

 Most side return and wrap-around extensions fall under permitted development - but check carefully:

 • Conservation areas (common in Victorian neighbourhoods) restrict side extensions.
-You may need full planning permission.
+You may need full planning permission via the Planning Portal.

 • Article 4 directions can remove PD rights entirely